Skip to main contentSkip to main content

 Why Axial Length Matters

 So, why is it so important to slow down the eye’s growth?
 The answer lies in the axial length of the eye.
 The axial length is the distance from the front of the eye to the back.
 In myopic eyes, this length is longer than it should be, which is what causes distant objects to appear blurry.
-The goal of myopia control is to slow down the rate of axial elongation.
+The goal of myopia management is to slow down the rate of axial elongation.

 By slowing down the growth of the eye, we can reduce the risk of your child developing high myopia, which is associated with a number of serious eye conditions later in life, such as retinal detachment, glaucoma, and myopic maculopathy.
 That’s why we meticulously measure the axial length of our young patients’ eyes at every visit.
 It’s the most accurate way to track the progression of their myopia and the effectiveness of their treatment.